mrhrzg/term3d_rs/README.md

 ## Status

 The aspect ratio of the terminal characters are not taken into account.
-This gives the output the wrong aspect ratio.
+This is currently set in code.

 Currently also writes into a PPM file.
 Example output:
 ![3D models will be rendered with only gemetry taken into account](term3d_screenshot.jpg "Screenshot of output of term3d in PPM file (above) and the 3D editor blender (below)")